JustManiak/Nyami/README.md

 ## 🔒 Privacy & Security

-- **Zero Data Retention** - Files are automatically purged after processing
+- **Zero Data Retention** - Files are automatically purged after processing.
-- **Secure Processing** - Your code is handled securely during obfuscation
+- **Secure Processing** - Your code is handled securely during obfuscation.
-- **Privacy First** - What happens in Nyami, stays in Nyami
+- **Privacy First** - What happens in Nyami, stays in Nyami.
-- **No Permanent Storage** - Files are not kept on our servers
+- **No Permanent Storage** - Files are not kept on our servers after obfuscation.

 ## 🤝 Community & Support